The Colosseum or Coliseum, also known as the Flavian Amphitheatre. Built of concrete and sand, it is the largest amphitheatre ever built.

 Day 1 into our trip and we slept in.
 As much as sleeping in is what a vacation is for, we were running on limited days.
 Explorations had to begin ASAP.
 It’s not everyday you wake up in the center of Rome.

 There was a sweeeeeeeeet bakery behind our hostel that had THE BEST bread.
 Not to mention it was adjacent to a fresh fruit market.
 DOUBLE WHAMMY!

 With breakfast in hand, we started our journey towards the Colosseum.
 We had decided walking would be the logical thing to do since all the ‘ruins’ we wanted to see were a stone throw away from the other.
 SO WE PLANNED TO WALK. [ remember this. ]

-On the way to the Colosseum, we made various stops are places of worship, for gelato and take pictures.
+On the way to the Colosseum, we made various stops at places of worship, for gelato and to take pictures.
 Typical tourists we were.
 And then we arrived!